Information-theoretic bounds on quantum advantage in machine learning: Conclusion and outlook

 \section{Conclusion and outlook}

-Our main result Theorem \ref{thm:noadvquantum} limits the potential advantage of quantum ML over classical ML for predicting outcomes of quantum experiments with a specified \emph{average-case} prediction error.
-Our figure of merit is the number of times the quantum process $\cE$ must be accessed in the quantum and classical settings, disregarding other measures of runtime of the model.
-This information-theoretic analysis complements recent studies of the computational complexity of classical ML models trained with data from quantum experiments \cite{huang2020power}.
-Together, these rigorous results indicate that classical ML trained using quantum measurement data can be surprisingly powerful, boosting our hopes that near-term experimental platforms \cite{preskill2018quantum}, assisted by classical ML, may fruitfully address challenging quantum problems in physics, chemistry, and materials science.
+We have studied the task of learning functions of the form Equation~\eqref{eq:target-function}, using as a figure of merit the number of runs of $\cE$.
+Our main result Theorem \ref{thm:noadvquantum} shows that, when the objective is achieving a specified \emph{average} prediction error, a classical ML model can perform as well as a quantum ML model, using a comparable number of runs of $\cE$.
+This result establishes a fundamental limit on quantum advantage in machine learning that holds for any quantum ML model \cite{havlivcek2019supervised, schuld2019quantum, huang2020power}.

+From a different perspective, Theorem \ref{thm:noadvquantum} means that the classical ML setting, in which a measurement is performed after each query to $\cE$, can be surprisingly effective.
+The quantum ML setting, in which multiple queries to $\cE$ can be included in a single coherent quantum circuit, is far more challenging and may be infeasible until far in the future.
+Therefore finding that classical and quantum ML have comparable power (for average-case prediction) boosts our hopes that the combination of classical ML and near-term quantum algorithms \cite{preskill2018quantum, huang2019near, havlivcek2019supervised, schuld2019quantum, huang2020power} may fruitfully address challenging quantum problems in physics, chemistry, and materials science.

-On the other hand, Theorem \ref{thm:pauli-shadow}~and~\ref{thm:cmllwbd} rigorously establish the fact that quantum ML can have an exponential advantage over classical ML for certain problems where the objective is achieving a specified \emph{worst-case} prediction error.
+On the other hand, Theorem \ref{thm:pauli-shadow}~and~\ref{thm:cmllwbd} rigorously establish that quantum ML can have an exponential advantage over classical ML for certain problems where the objective is achieving a specified \emph{worst-case} prediction error.

+This exponential advantage of quantum ML over classical ML may be viewed as an exponential separation between coherent measurements (in which a measurement apparatus interacts coherently multiple times with a measured system, storing quantum data which is then processed by a quantum computer) and incoherent measurements (in which a POVM measurement is performed and the outcome recorded after each interaction between system and apparatus, and the classical measurement outcomes are then processed by a classical computer).
+Such a separation has been challenging to establish because incoherent measurements are difficult to analyze in the adaptive setting, where each measurement performed may depend on the outcomes of all previous measurements.
+Our proof technique overcomes this challenge, enabling us to identify tasks which allow substantial quantum advantage.
 An important future direction will be identifying further learning problems which allow substantial quantum advantage, pointing toward potential practical applications of quantum technology.